 It was time to head south to the islands – and we had timed it all down to a tee to make sure we got to Koh Phangan for the famous backpacker staple known as the Full Moon Party.
 I was especially excited because some of our friends from Elephant Nature Park were going to be there – and a party is always better with friends!

-With all our concerns with taking Songserm to the islands, we were left waiting outside the train station in Bangkok for hours – but as it turned out, that was the only bad part of our journey with them.
+After all our concerns with taking Songserm to the islands, we were left waiting outside the train station in Bangkok for hours – but as it turned out, that was the only bad part of our journey with them.

 Another two hours later, our bus still wasn’t here and people were getting restless.
 Someone got out a neon flashing diablo, probably thinking it would be the only one at the Full Moon Party.
 Like moths to a flame, people crowded around him anyway.

-We got chatting to a Canadian couple, they went to 7-Eleven and picked us up some snacks, the bus still wasn’t turning up.
+We got chatting to a Canadian couple, they went to 7-Eleven and picked us up some snacks; the bus still wasn’t turning up.

 It also meant that by the time we finally got on the bus, all the seats were taken apart from the ones at the back which didn’t recline – while the ones in front reclined OVER our seats so we had no space.

-We arrived in Chumpon around 5am for the first boat – a surprise in itself, because I thought we were going to Surat Thani – with all our belongings present and intact.
+We arrived in Chumpon around 5am for the first boat – a surprise in itself, because I mistakenly thought we were going to Surat Thani – with all our belongings present and intact.
 We waited through the beautiful sunrise and were ushered onto the boat, where we got our first glimpse of Koh Tao and watched Now You See Me on the TV screen, which I really enjoyed.

-We had a 7 Eleven and several restaurants just around the corner, and the Wipe Out course (which we didn’t do!!) was up the road.
-We spent 3 days in the sea with fish swimming between our feet, and when we were out of the sea we were lounging on the beach and laying in our hammock.
+We had a 7 Eleven and several restaurants just around the corner, and the Wipe Out course (which I’m sorry to say we didn’t do!!) was up the road.
+We spent three glorious days in the sea with fish swimming between our feet, and when we were out of the sea we were lounging on the beach and laying in our hammock.

 But we were here for one reason; the same reason as most of this island’s tourists visit.
 Tomorrow was the Full Moon Party!

-That evening, we were picked up by Megan and Ellie, two of our friends from ENP, and they took us to a pub Megan had found owned by someone from Southampton, her home city.
+On our first evening, we were picked up by Megan and Ellie, two of our friends from ENP, and they took us to a pub Megan had found owned by someone from Southampton, her home city.
 It felt completely British, we had roast dinners, Ash had an actual PINT of beer, and to be honest, it was wonderful.
 Not cheap by Thai standards at all, but worth it!

 The following afternoon, we headed down to the main town of Thongsala to explore the walking market before the shenanigans began.
-People get marketed out – but we never did, and although this one was a little more expensive than most we had been to, the food was fantastic, the jewellery beautiful and the atmosphere brilliant.
+People get marketed out – but we never did, and although this one was a little more expensive than most we had been to, the street food was fantastic, the jewellery beautiful and the atmosphere brilliant.
 We didn’t see many party revellers at all; just people from all walks of life – but I’d be interested to see what it’s like when it’s not full moon.

 My second mistake was only eating that small meal.

-So when we finally left Megan and Ellie’s hostel for Haad Rin beach at 11pm (a bit later than I wanted to!), all neon-ed up and raring to go, I was probably ill-prepared for an all-nighter of alcohol.
+So when we finally left Megan and Ellie’s hostel for Haad Rin beach at 11pm (a bit later than I wanted to!), all neon-ed up and raring to go, I was probably already ill-prepared for an all-nighter of alcohol.

 I also had the fortunate foresight to leave Ash in charge of my phone, which meant it didn’t get stolen, but also meant that barely any photos were taken.
 By which I mean none except a slightly out of focus one of me looking like a derp as I drink from my bucket.